litprog/litprog/lit_v3/11_overview.md

 ### The `lp_def` Directive

-LitProg works by parsing your markdown for fenced code blocks and parsing these code blocks for directives.
-The previous[^fnote_avoid_relative] code block has no directive, so it is not treated specially by LitProg in any way.
+LitProg works by parsing your Markdown for fenced code blocks and then parsing these code blocks for directives such as `lp_def: <identifier>`.
+The previous[^fnote_avoid_positional_refs] code block has no directive, so it is not treated specially by LitProg in any way.
 It is not written to any file and neither compiled or executed.
-It will end up in the documentation, just as you would expect from any Markdown renderer, but that's about it.
+It will end up in the documentation, just as you would expect from any Markdown processor, but that's about it.

 To make a code block usable, it must be assigned to a namespace using the `lp_def` directive.
 The block can then be referenced in a later code block using other directives.